 With tourism in Japan booming and the 2020 Olympic Games on the horizon, investors have been taking a closer look at the country’s hotels.

 “Tourism demand is expected to grow significantly towards the 2020 Tokyo Olympic Games,” said Kei Sumiyoshi of JLL Hotels & Hospitality Group.
-Amid the influx, “Asian investors led by China remain keenly interested in hotel investment.”
+Amid the influx, “Asian investors led by Hong Kong and Singapore remain keenly interested in hotel investment.”

 Surging tourism around the world has been a boon for hotel markets in recent years.
 In Japan, accommodation accounts for on average 28 percent of tourist spend, second only to shopping.

 The increase in travelers looking for accommodation ranges from budget hotels to upscale luxury resorts, and hotels across the spectrum have seen improved performance, with room occupancy and average daily room rate increasing 2.8 percent and 2.9 percent from the previous period, respectively.